LawyerDr. jur. Dirk Lindloff, Legal advisor in Koblenz

 ...

-without an oral hearing on October 27, 2008
+without oral proceedings on October 27, 2008

-The applicant's immediate appeal is dismissed.
+The immediate appeal of the applicant is dismissed.

-The cross-appeal of the respondent is dismissed.
+The respondent's cross-appeal is dismissed.

 The value of the subject matter of the appeal is set at